narenkhatwani/narenkhatwani-resume/content/home/experience.md

     location: New Jersey
     date_start: '2020-09-01'
     date_end: '2021-04-30'
-    description: Worked with the Platform & Product Engineering Team to improve the in-house Content Management System.
+    description: Worked with the Platform & Product Engineering Team to improve the in-house Content Management System Bertie.
 Additionally, I collaborated with cross-functional teams using Jira and delivered well-documented work.
 I was also a part of developing the new Mobile Application for Forbes Daily Dozen, replacing the existing technology to drive more traffic.

 design:
   columns: '2'